Sankhasubhra123/Elevate-Labs/Task 1/calculator-in-java-main/README.md

 5. The result will be displayed on the console

 **Note:** The calculator only supports basic arithmetic operations such as *addition, subtraction, multiplication, and division*.
 It also supports the use of parentheses.

-For the full explanation of the project, visit the [link](https://iq.opengenus.org/calculator-console-application-in-java/).